richbodo/h2gc/clients/lin/gnome-extensions/h2gc@richbodo.gmail.com/README.md

 Configuration
 ---------------------

-this is part of a larger application, but for now we're just palying around, take a look at the README for the larger project.
+this is part of a larger application, take a look at the README for the H2GC project on github.

 Features
 ---------